roemvaar/cs_notes/computer_systems/linux.md

 ### Char vs Block Drivers

 - Char drivers: Character device drivers normally perform I/O in a byte stream.
+Non-buffered files that allow you to read and write data character by character.
 - Block drivers: Devices that support a file system are known as block devices.
 Drivers written for these devices are known as block device drivers.
+Buffered files that allow you to read and write only whole blocks of data.

 ### Kernel Drivers vs User Space Drivers